awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 The solution can use all input formats that AWS Elemental MediaLive supports including Real-Time Transport Protocol (RTP) push, Real-Time Messaging Protocol (RTMP) push or pull, and HLS streams pull.

-#### Q. I want to use RTP PULL or RTMP PULL?
+#### Q. I want to use RTMP PULL, or RTP PUSH?

-In order to use RTP_PULL you need to fill in the <b> Input CIDR block </b> field in the CloudFormation.
-Use the public ip address where your group RTP stream is originating from.
-If you want to be able to send an RTP input into your MediaLive from anywhere in the world use <b> 0.0.0.0/0 </b> in the field <b> Input CIDR block </b>
+In order to use RTMP_PULL you need to fill in the <b> Input CIDR block </b> field in the CloudFormation.
+Use the public ip address where your group RTMP stream is originating from.
+In addition if you want to be able to send an RTP input into your MediaLive from anywhere in the world use <b> 0.0.0.0/0 </b> in the field <b> Input CIDR block </b>

 #### Q. I want low latency?